whistlegraph/aesthetic-computer/README.txt

 🌟 Projects In Progress (PIP) 🌟

 *** Freaky Flowers Launch ***

+  - All Pieces
+    - [] Every piece by default (unless it opts out) will show its name and parameters in the top left corner, which will be clickable and return to the prompt with that text filled in already.
+  - Prompt
+    - [] Do history stack different.
+(Smaller text)
+      - [] Skip what aliases lead to in the list.
+  - Freaky Flowers
+    - [] Start spinning, at a high rate, (about 30seconds max timelapse)
+    - [] Wand should be "thicker".
+    - [] Navigation buttons...

   - [] Make sure iframe mockup works: https://localhost:8888/sandboxed-iframe-mockup.html
   - [] Review spreadsheet metadata: https://docs.google.com/spreadsheets/d/10aeN4WyTQ1UQUT9-IUbKFdoeEfkumqM6_8mvFs5dVq8/edit#gid=1052521247
   - [] Get client code working / speed up loading.